utep-cs-arch-classes/p3-lcd-lab-Canadian-Moose/canopus/README.md

 - press `switch 2` to move the frog `up`
 - press `switch 3` to move the frog `down`
 - press `switch 4` to move the frog `right`

-<br>The frog will make a `beep` when it is moved.
+The frog will make a `beep` when it is moved.

 Upon reaching the safe zone at the top of the screen, the win state will be triggered.
 <br>A "You Win" message will be displayed and a countdown will begin.
-<br>At the end of the countdown the game will reset `at a higher difficulty`, or the player can press `any switch` to end the countdown and reset the game.
+<br>At the end of the countdown the game will reset `at a higher difficulty`,
+<br>or the player can press `any switch` to end the countdown and reset the game.

 Currently collisions haven't been implemented, so you can't lose! ;)
 <br>(The game over state is implemented but can not be reached currently)